Why scan micro fiches?

 Because of all these difficulties, I decided to build an own scanner.
 Participation on the "DEC micro fiche untderground" forum showed that this would fill a gap.
 And I got much support from the guys of my computer club C-C-G.

-My very own scanner
+My first scanner

+This one was build in 2014.
 See it here at work:

 To be usable, the micro fiche scanner should fulfill these criteria: